 9:30 PM, Lights Out

 At first glance, such a schedule as the one shown above may seem repetitive and constricting.
 For those of us living in the world and still influenced by our utilitarian society, we may be tempted to think that nuns and monks are wasting their time.
-One might hear the argument; "Prayer is important, yes, but what are they doing to help the world?" (as if the value of life is determined by what one can do, apart from any spiritual reality).
-The saints tend to respond by noting that prayer and sacrifice is more efficacious than external works.
-As Our Lord told Saint Faustina, more souls are saved through prayer and sacrifice alone than through missions and preaching.
+One might hear the argument; "Prayer is important, yes, but what are they doing to help the world?" (as if prayer is not the greatest act one can perform).
+And yet, as Our Lord told Saint Faustina, more souls are saved through prayer and sacrifice alone than through missions and preaching.
 And it is precisely behind the walls of the enclosure that enables religious to accomplish this work of Christ, whether active or contemplative.
 It is in this rhythmic exchange of prayer, labor, and rest, that religious are liberated from the distractions of the world, and are able to devote themselves wholly to God alone.
 As Our Lord said, it was not Martha who chose the better part, occupying herself with many concerns, but Mary, sitting at the feet of her Jesus, lost in His gaze (Lk 10:42).
-This is the life of chosen souls, of alter-Magdalene's, always looking up in the gaze of Our Lord, adoring Him in the silence and solitude of the heart, and ready to die to self-love by degrees through the vow of obedience and a thousand small sacrifices for the salvation of souls.
+This is the life of chosen souls, of alter-Magdalene's, whose gaze is centered on Our Lord in solitude and quiet contemplation, ready to die to self-love by degrees through the vow of obedience and a thousand small sacrifices for the salvation of souls.
 In this sense the schedule itself is a perpetual sacrifice of great merit, since the religious is bound to it by the vow of obedience, and cannot deviate from it unless given permission do to so.
 Sacrifice is, by design, inherent in the life of a religious, who unbeknownst to her, may live her life without ever seeing the fruits of her merits, or the countless souls she saves.